 From 6 June, Swiss gastronomy can also look forward to further relaxation, according to the Federal Council's decision of 27 May 2020.

-The catering trade will also benefit: throughout Switzerland, the conditions imposed in connection with the corona crisis will be largely relaxed from 6 June.
-On 27 May, the Swiss Federal Council decided that from 6 June, more than four people will once again be allowed to sit at the table in the catering trade.
+The catering industry will also benefit: throughout Switzerland, from 6 June, the requirements that apply in connection with the corona crisis will be largely relaxed.
+On 27 May, the Swiss Federal Council decided that from 6 June, more than four people will once again be allowed to sit at the table in the catering sector.

 In recent weeks, the Federal Council had already permitted the opening of shops, restaurants, service providers and schools.
 Now, from 6 June, all establishments that have been closed so far